Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/.github/ISSUE_TEMPLATE/video_request.md

 Who are at least three other members of the course who are also interested in having this video created?
-After ensuring that these individuals also want the course instructor and the student technical leaders, make sure to @-mention them in this issue so that they can review and give feedback on a draft of the video.
+After ensuring that these individuals also want the course instructor and the student technical leaders to make this video, make sure to @-mention them in this issue so that they can review and give feedback on a draft of the video.